-Some of these classes are subject to demand
+Our examination classes are subject to demand

 First-Week Evaluation

 On Thursday of your first week, you will have a meeting with Chris or Jan.
 This meeting is to find out if you are happy in your classes and in your homestay.